-Velturno Castle, once the summer residence of the prince-bishops of Bressanone, now houses the Local History Museum of the village
+Housed in Velturno Castle, the former summer residence of the Bressanone prince-bishops, is the Local Museum

-The small Velturno Local Museum - "Heimatmuseum Feldthurns" in German, "Museo Locale di Velturno" in Italian - is housed in the old chancellery of Velturno Castle, a magnificent Renaissance building from the 16th century.
-It displays a collection of rural and craft objects used in viticulture and wood processing.
-The building itself is also worth seeing.
+The small museum in Velturno village is located in the former chancellery of Velturno Castle, a magnificent Renaissance building from the 16th century.
+You'll find a collection of agricultural equipment and tools once used in viticulture and woodworking.
+The castle itself is also worth a visit.
+The interior of Velturno Castle houses significant Renaissance art treasures, among the most important in southern Germany.

 Contact info